spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 framework like Svelte and are familiar with using the command line (CLI) to get certain tasks done.

-So this means you already have a developement environment with Node a terminal and a text editor like VS Code installed and ready to go.
+So this means you already have a development environment with Node a terminal and a text editor like VS Code installed and ready to go.
 If you don't then there are still services like Gitpod, [StackBlitz] and GitHub Codespaces you can use from a browser.